 There are no industry set restrictions for the cost of transporting oversized baggage such as golf bags.

 It is advisable to clarify this with the airline before booking your flight.

 I will highlight some areas which could result in considerable weight and cost-saving.

 Small and lightweight bag

-Take the lightest bag that will enable you to fit all the necessary clubs, apparel, and accessories.
+When packing golf bag for flight, take the lightest bag that will enable you to fit all the necessary clubs, apparel, and accessories.
 This will ensure that all your golfing requirements are in one place upon arrival at your destination.